 \section{Introduction}

 Let $(X,\omega)$ be a symplectic manifold which is compact or convex at infinity.
 We assume that a compact Lie group $G$ acts on $X$ preserving the symplectic form $\omega$.
-We take a $G$ invariant almost complex structure $J$ which is compatible with $\omega$.
+We take a $G$-invariant almost complex structure $J$ which is compatible with $\omega$.
 We consider the moduli space $\mathcal M_{g,\ell}((X,\omega),\alpha)$ of $J$-stable maps with given genus $g$ and $\ell$ marked points and of homology class $\alpha \in H_2(X;\Z)$.
 This space has an obvious $G$ action.

-The problem we address in this paper is to associate an equivariant virtual fundamantal class to this moduli space.
+The problem we address in this paper is to associate an equivariant virtual fundamental class to this moduli space.
 It then gives an equivariant version of Gromov-Witten invariant.
 (The corresponding problem was solved in the case when $(X,J,\omega)$ is projective algebraic variety.
-(See \cite{GP}.))
+(See \cite{Gi,GP}.))

 In the symplectic case, the virtual fundamental class $[\mathcal M_{g,\ell}((X,\omega),\alpha)]$ was established in the year 1996 by several groups of mathematicians (\cite{FO,LiTi98,Rua99,Siebert,LiuTi98}.)
 Its equivariant version is discussed by various people.
-However the foundation of such equivariant version are not so much transparent in the literature.
+However the foundation of such equivariant version is not so much transparent in the literature.

 In case $L$ is a Lagrangian submanifold which is $G$-invariant, we can discuss a similar problem to define a virtual fundamental chain of the moduli space of bordered $J$-holomorphic curves, especially disks.
-Equivariant virtual fundamental chain is used to define equivariant version of Lagrangian Floer theory.
-Equivariant Kuranishi structure on the moduli space of pseudo-holomorphic curve in a manifold with group action, have been used in several places already.
-For example it is used in a series of papers the author wrote with joint authors \cite{fooo08},\cite{foootoric32} and etc. which studies the case when $(X,\omega)$ is a toric manifold and $G$ is the torus.
+Equivariant virtual fundamental chain is used to define an equivariant version of Lagrangian Floer theory.
+Equivariant Kuranishi structures on the moduli space of pseudo holomorphic curve in a manifold with group action, have been used in several places already.
+For example it is used in a series of papers the author wrote with joint authors \cite{fooo08},\cite{foootoric32} and etc. which study the case when $(X,\omega)$ is a toric manifold and $G$ is the torus.
+See also \cite{Liu}.
 The construction of equivariant Kuranishi structure in such a situation is written in detail in \cite[Sections 4-3,4-4,4-5]{foootoric32}.
 The construction there uses the fact that the Lagrangian submanifold $L$ is a single orbit of the group action, which is free on $L$, and also the fact that the group $G$ is abelian.
 The argument there is rather ad-hoc and by this reason seems to be rather complicated, though it is correct.

 In this paper the author provides a result which is the most important part of the construction of $G$-equivariant virtual fundamental cycle and chain on the moduli space $\mathcal M_{g,\ell}((X,\omega),\alpha)$.